FractalZeroShadow/The-CoRE-Codex/0-CORE/Goedels-Category-Error.md

 **Step 1:** For $S$ to represent Gödel's theorems, $S$ must be capable of expressing statements about formal systems, provability, and self-reference.

-**Step 2:** For $S$ to evaluate whether Gödel "applies" to a domain, $S$ must perform meta-logical reasoning—reasoning about reasoning.
+**Step 2:** For $S$ to evaluate whether Gödel "applies" to a domain, $S$ must perform meta-logical reasoning — reasoning about reasoning.

 **Step 3:** Any system capable of meta-logical reasoning about provability can express arithmetic.
 This is because:
 - Encoding statements about provability requires Gödel numbering or equivalent